Skip to main content

 Have respect for others

-Keep the age-old skiers vs snowboarders debate for lighthearted ribbing over that aprés ski beer.
-When you’re out on the slopes, you should be supportive and welcoming to every rider, regardless of their chosen sport, level, gear, or anything else.
+Keep the age-old skiers vs. snowboarders debate for lighthearted ribbing over that aprés ski beer.
+When you’re out on the slopes, you should be supportive and welcoming to every skier or rider, regardless of their chosen sport, level, gear, or anything else.
 With a sport like skiing, which has an ingrained feeling of elitism — especially looking in from the outside — it’s especially important that we break the cycle and ensure that everyone feels welcome on the mountain.
 You can offer advice — where it’s wanted and warranted — to help people progress and stay safe, but try not to sound like a self-proclaimed expert when you do it; no one likes that guy.

 Stay in control

-people skiing down the slopes at Afton Alps, Minnesota
+People skiing down the slopes at Afton Alps, Minnesota

 Image used with permission by copyright holder